pixelnest/pixelnest.github.io/docs/bulletml-for-unity/customization/index.md

 - ``name`` is the string written in the XML file.
 In our example, it would be ``beforefire``.

-<br />And that's it.
+<br>And that's it.
 All you need to know to use _BulletML for Unity_ at its full potential have been learned.
 Happy hacking.
  :)

 Convinced?
 Then, get the plugin here: